Shiloh Strong

-Shiloh King Strong (born June 12, 1978) is an American actor, screenwriter, photographer, and film director whose roles include "Zelos Wilder" from Tales of Symphonia, "David Scott" from Dinotopia, and "Grant" from Buck Naked Arson.
+Shiloh Strong is an American actor, screenwriter, photographer, and film director whose roles include Zelos Wilder from Tales of Symphonia, Karl Scott from Dinotopia, and Grant from Buck Naked Arson.

 At the age of 16, Shiloh won a Dramalogue Award for writing the play Shades of Blue.
 He wrote, directed and starred in the award-winning short film Irish Twins along with his brother, Rider Strong.
 The film premiered at the 2008 Tribeca Film Festival.

 In 2008, Shiloh Strong helped create a television commercial for Barack Obama's presidential campaign called "It Could Happen To You".
 He appeared in the commercial with Alexandra Barreto and his brother Rider Strong.
 The commercial won Moveon.org's contest for funniest commercial and aired on Comedy Central.

 In 2015, Shiloh started working on Girl Meets World, co-directing episodes with his brother Rider.